ShovelsAI/shovels-marketing/content/posts/autodesk.md

 Image: /images/autodesk.png

-We've had an exciting July here at Shovels.
-We are added new customers, expanded our coverage, and found new use cases for our products.
-As part of our mission to make permit data useful, we are constantly exploring ways to integrate into the construction industry’s existing tools and systems –- and in July  we took a major step forward with Autodesk.
+We had an exciting July here at Shovels.
+We added new customers, expanded our coverage, and found new use cases for our products.
+As part of our mission to make permit data useful, we constantly explore ways to integrate into the construction industry’s existing tools and systems –- and in July  we took a major step forward with Autodesk.

 **Shovels is now an [official partner with Autodesk’s Construction Cloud](https://www.autodesk.com/blogs/construction/14-new-integrations-for-autodesk-construction-cloud/)\!**